The Problem Is Far More Insidious Than You Realize

 While there’s no definitive research providing hard data, anecdotal evidence from my work with hundreds of financial coaching clients tells me the number one cause of the truly expensive, large scale financial mistakes is conflicting goals causing you to not properly weigh the financial implications of your decision.

-Many times I’ve been told of people who accepted a lowball offer out of desperation only to hear someone tell them they would have paid more if they had any idea they were willing to sell that low.
-There are always alternatives.
+Many times I’ve been told of people who accepted a low-ball offer out of desperation, only to hear someone tell them they would have paid more if they had any idea they were willing to sell that low.

-They were either tired of writing and wanted to move on, or they were tired of dealing with the technology, marketing, and other backend issues related to the business and just wanted to focus on writing.
+They were either tired of writing and wanted to move on, or they were tired of dealing with the technology, marketing, and other backend issues related to running the business, and just wanted to focus on writing.

-Another example is the coaching client who comes to me in need of an investment plan after making a series of horrendous investment mistakes causing massive losses.
+Another example is the coaching client who comes to me in need of an investment plan, after making a series of horrendous investment mistakes causing massive losses.
 What has surprised me is how many of these investors have succumbed to the life insurance salesman’s pitch.

-However, when you focus on financial considerations the decisions are usually sound… at least from a financial viewpoint.
+However, when you focus on financial considerations, the decisions are usually sound… at least from a financial viewpoint.

 How To Minimize Financial Mistakes

 There are two ways to minimize financial mistakes: